Matteo-Sperti/IoTomatoes/README.md

 # IoTomatoes

 IoT project for smart-agriculture.
-IoTomatoes allows support to farmers and agri-service providers in order to increase productivity, optimize use of water and light, reducing the impact on the environment.
+IoTomatoes provides support to agri-service providers in order to enhance productivity, optimize water and light usage, and minimize environmental impact.

 The proposed IoT platform integrates different IoT devices in order to provide a suitable control strategy and data analysis for agricultural holdings management and grow different types of crops.
 It also guarantees standardized communication interfaces (REST and MQTT) to easily communicate with pre-existing sensors.